 What happens if the tree dies?

 If your tree dies within the first 5 years of planting we will replace it, of course we see signs of planting stress much sooner than that - so if your tree is not thriving we work with you to decide if you would like the tree replaced sooner.
 As you are aware - someday all trees will die.
 When that stage of life happens for your tree, then your beneficiary has the rights to replace it with the same type of tree.

-How much does it cost to lease a lot before I die?
+How much does it cost to purchase a burial plot before I die?